Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

 where $G(n,M,P)$ is a monotonically decreasing function in $M$ (with asymptotically exponential decay) for all $n\geq 1$, $M\geq 2$.
 Within this region the bound is saturated as $G(1,2,P)=1$ for all $P$, and as $G(n,M,1)=1$ for all $n\geq 1, M\geq 2$. \end{proposition}

-We present the explicit forms of $\Gamma(n,M,p)$ and $G(n,M,P)$ as well as a proof of the above propositions in Sec.~\ref{sec:appdx_VD} of the Appendix.
-We note that in most cases the bound given by Proposition \ref{prop:VD_av} decreases with decreasing noisy state purity.
+We present the explicit forms of $\Gamma(n,M,p)$ and $G(n,M,P)$ as well as a proof of the above propositions in Appendix \ref{sec:appdx_VD}.
+In Appendix \ref{sec:appdx_VD_av} we also show that outside of the highly mixed regime, the bound in Proposition \ref{prop:VD_av} decreases with decreasing noisy state purity.
 This indicates that within such settings, the greater the loss of purity due to noise, the worse the impact on resolvability is after error mitigation with Virtual Distillation.